 - International Patients

-Experienced specialists in otolaryngology and audiology at Mayo Clinic diagnose and treat hearing loss in adults and children.
-Other resources in Minnesota for hearing loss include hearing aid services and the Vestibular and Balance Testing Laboratory.
+Experienced specialists in otorhinolaryngology (ear, nose and throat or ENT) and audiology at Mayo Clinic diagnose and treat hearing loss in adults and children.
+Other resources in Minnesota for hearing loss include hearing aid services and the Vestibular and Balance Laboratory.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.

 - U.S. Patients